-We are practitioners experienced in working 1:1 and in groups with clients, supervisors and staff in contexts including independent practice, educations, organisations, and the NHS using models including person-centred and attachment-based psychotherapy.
+We are practitioners experienced in working one to one and in groups with clients, supervisors and staff in contexts including independent practice, educations, organisations, and the NHS using models including person-centred and attachment-based psychotherapy.

 I have been working with groups and individuals independent of organisations for several years.
 My earlier experience with groups and individuals was in education.
 I love my work and experiencing with others how we do this.
 Here’s an invitation for just this.
 Looking forward to seeing you.